The trends that will define the future of digital marketing

 The new year is fast approaching, so you should make sure that you are up to date on the innovations and new trends set to dominate 2020.
 Like many other areas, the digital marketing sector has experienced constant evolution over recent years, thanks in part to the introduction of new technologies.
 Major corporations are already researching ways to continue developing their online strategies to enhance their position in an increasingly competitive world.

-At TBS Business School, we want to help you to secure a bright and promising future, so we pinpointed 5 of the major digital marketing trends that have been predicted for the coming decade.
+At TBS Education, we want to help you to secure a bright and promising future, so we pinpointed 5 of the major digital marketing trends that have been predicted for the coming decade.
 You need to be one step ahead of the future, so listen up!

 Personalised and familiar treatment